 So what can we do about this?

-Clearly with so much at stage it is worth investing in a competency management solution that can help your organization manage competencies, perform deep assessments, identify competency and asses gaps, view geographical disparities, and alert you of non-compliance.
+Clearly with so much at stake it is worth investing in a competency management solution that can help your organization manage competencies, perform deep assessments, identify competency and asses gaps, view geographical disparities, and alert you of non-compliance.
 Hula Partners’ Kahuna competency management solution is the only solution available in the marketplace that actually does this.
 Leading analyst Holger Mueller described Kahuna as “reinventing competency management.”
 Why don’t you reinvent competency management and better protect your employees, your company, and your future?